Xavierando/Wallet/README.md

 ## About Wallet

 Portafolio project for a simple restFull API Featuring:
-- 2 Authentication endpoint for Clients and Emploies
+- 2 Authentication endpoint for Clients and Employees
-- different Tiers of Clients and Emploies Authorization
+- different Tiers of Clients and Employees Authorization
 - filter and sort
 - API documentation at /docs endpoint
 - Test suits